johan162/hpdf_table/docs/CellAndRowSpanning.md

 The specified `(r,c)` is the row and column of the upper left cell in merged cell that spans `rowspan` rows and `colspans` columns.
 This is also the row and col coordinates used to accessing the combined cell.

 To illustrate this we will create a table with seven rows and five columns.
-We will merge three cells using these cell-spannings:
+We will merge three cells using cell-spanning as follows:

 ```c
 hpdftbl_set_cellspan(tbl, 0, 0, 1, 3);